ushakrishnan/SearchWithOpenAI/README.md

-# 🦜🔗🤗  Search with LangChain, HuggingFace embeddings and OpenAI
+# 🦜🔗🤗  Search with LangChain, HuggingFace embeddings, Chroma, FAISS, Azure OpenAI and OpenAI

 This project will help you learn the basics to -
 - Index multiple documents in a repository using HuggingFace embeddings.